tiffanymonroe/wdi-remote-gizmo/unit_1/w01d02/homework/README.md

 Duration: "3:00 - 4:00" <br>
 Creator:
     Kristyn Bryan <br>
-    Course: WDIr Hopper<br>
+    Course: WDIr Gizmo<br>
 Competencies: Github, command line git commands, HTML, CSS<br>
 Prerequisites: Github, HTML, CSS

 ---

-**IMPORTANT!** As part of the [homework submission process](https://github.com/ga-students/wdi-remote-hopper/wiki/Homework-Submission), you are required to create a github issue [here](https://github.com/ga-students/wdi-remote-hopper/issues).
+**IMPORTANT!** As part of the [homework submission process](https://github.com/ga-students/wdi-remote-gizmo/wiki/Homework-Submission), you are required to create a github issue [here](https://github.com/ga-students/wdi-remote-gizmo/issues).

 Submit your github issue sometime **tonight** between **7 - 10pm EST** so that you can ask the TA questions if you have them.